A workflow defines the sequence of steps of a document's lifecycle.

 Tip: You can re-order the workflow states by drag-and-drop.

-Note: If you have configured a view with the Browse by option set to Workflow state, the workflow states in the view will be displayed in the same order as they appear in the workflow configuration screen.
+Note: If you have configured a view with the Browse by option set to Workflow state, the workflow states in the view appear in the same order as they appear in the workflow configuration screen.
 Learn more: Configure views in your library

 6. You can choose to hide or show the workflow states from your end users by selecting the visibility of the workflow state: